SamRyzek/Skill-Distillery/unit_2/week4/JPA/ch5/labs.md

 # Labs

+0: Create a file in the client package named `JPQLLab` (this is where you will complete the following:

 1: Create a program that uses JPQL to retrieve all Customers in the database whose id is between 100 and 110.
 Output their first name, last name, and email.
 (Hint: You can use the `BETWEEN` reserved word in JPQL